 Tips for the Aging Gardener

-For my readers who are under 40, read on; because you, my gardening friend, are aging too.
-Plus, you’re sure to find some gardening tips that you can utilize as well.
+For readers who are under 40, read on; because you, my gardening friend, are aging too.
+Plus, you’re sure to find some gardening tips you can also utilize.

 The Benefits of Gardening